 Wasatch Academy has a rolling admission policy.

 Yes.
-Students are required to be in the dorms Monday-Thursday by 9:20 p.m., by 10:00 p.m.
-(10:30 p.m. for Seniors) Friday and Saturday, and by 9:20 p.m. again on Sundays.
-In addition to these set times, times will arise throughout the year necessitating in-dorm times; dorm parents and other residential life faculty will determine when these times are necessary.
+Students are required to be in the dorms Sunday-Thursday night by 9:20 p.m., and by 10:00 p.m.
+(10:30 p.m. for Seniors) Friday and Saturday.
+In addition to these set times, instances will arise throughout the year that require adjustments to the curfew times, which dorm parents will help communicate to students.

-Each student has access to laundry facilities in every dorm.
-These facilities are provided according to a schedule determined by each dorm parent.
-Laundry fees are included in tuition.
-Laundry supplies can be purchased at the school book store or on one of the recreation trips.
+Each student has access to laundry facilities in every dorm and are required to do their own laundry.
+Each dorm parent will set a schedule for students on when they could or should do their laundry, to help accommodate all residents.
+Laundry fees are included in tuition, and laundry supplies can be purchased at the school bookstore or on one of the recreation trips.

 Yes, study hall hours are required for every student to help provide them the space that they need to complete their school projects and prepare for upcoming exams effectively.
 While study hall times are required and set into every student’s schedule, these study hall times can take place in teacher’s classrooms for extra guidance on a subject, in the library, on the campus lawns, or even in student dorms.